Word List of the Dutch Language

-The Word List of the Dutch Language (Woordenlijst Nederlandse Taal /nl/) is a spelling dictionary of the Dutch language (Dutch orthography).
+The Word List of the Dutch Language (Woordenlijst Nederlandse Taal; /nl/) is a spelling dictionary of the Dutch language.
 It is officially established by the Dutch Language Union (Nederlandse Taalunie).
-Because of the colour of its published form, it is better known as the Green Booklet (Groene Boekje /nl/).
-The online version is to be found at Woordenlijst.org.
+Because of the colour of its published form, it is better known as the Green Booklet (Groene Boekje; /nl/).

 History

 The first publication was in 1954.
 A revised word list was not released until 1990.
 The most recent publication was in 2015.
 Its content does not differ from the previous version published in 2005.
 The current spelling has been effective since 1 August 2006.

 The Green Booklet is published by Sdu in the Netherlands and Lannoo in Flanders.
 It is available in a paper edition and on CD-ROM at a fee.
 The Dutch Language Union offers a free official internet version of the list at Woordenlijst.org.
 The latest edition was released on 13 October 2015.

 In 1994, the committee of Ministers of the Dutch Language Union decided that the word list of the Green Booklet would be updated every ten years.
 The 2005 edition was the first time that Surinamese Dutch words were included; about 500 of them were added as was agreed upon when Suriname joined the Language Union in January 2005.

 The Green Booklet should not be confused with the Green Dictionary, which is also a publication of Sdu.